The BME Story

 This is the car that began Bill Miller's 20+ years of blown-fuel drag racing, the first BME Top Fuel Dragster.
 Miller and his car are in front of his second factory in Torrance, California in early-1984.
 The engine was a Fontana-Chevrolet and the driver was Mike Woodard: Image: Hib Halverson/Bill Miller collection

-A few years later, Miller worked at the old Ansen Automotive Engineering where he became familiar with Ansen’s aluminum connecting rod.
+A few years later, Miller worked at the old Ansen Automotive Engineering where he became familiar with Ansen-s aluminum connecting rod.
 The Ansen rod was a leading-edge design but had limited market success because the manufacturing was in Japan.
-In the early’ '70s, this arrangement didn’t work well because lead times were months, sometimes even a year, and the company could not respond to market changes which occurred in shorter time-spans.
+In the early '70s, this arrangement didn't work well because lead times were months, sometimes even a year, and the company could not respond to market changes which occurred in shorter time-spans.
 Ansen eventually moved production back to the United States.

 These ideas in mind, and influenced by his experiences with the National Speed and Marine Top Fuel car, Miller decided to go into business making aluminum connecting rods for drag racing.
-Miller went to his new employer with an offer to buy the connecting rod business and finance the purchase through a split of the profits.
+Bill went to his new employer with an offer to buy the connecting rod business and finance the purchase through a split of the profits.

 BME: Open for Business

 In June, 1975, Bill Miller Engineering, Limited began business in a tiny, 1200 sq. ft. factory in Long Beach, California.
-BME’s first years were a grueling experience.
+BME's first years were a grueling experience.
 Bill Miller spent days working at American Racing as Quality Control Manager and six-to-eight hours each night on his rod business.
+The initial tasks were to sell the inventory of Japanese-made rods on hand and set up the BME manufacturing operation.
+Miller soon found most of the Japanese tooling didn't work very well.
+New machines had to be ordered and new tooling had to be built.

 The second BME T/F car, with Russ Collins doing the driving, at the NHRA World Finals in the late-80s.
 Image: Bill Miller Collection

 The learning curve was steep because, while understanding the sales and marketing end of the race engine parts business, Miller was new to the manufacturing side.
 Bill became a self-taught machinist, toolmaker and manufacturing engineer on a crash basis.
-Through determination, seven-day weeks and four hours of sleep a night, Bill Miller Engineering slowly got on its feet.
+Through determination, persistence, seven-day weeks and four hours of sleep a night, Bill Miller Engineering slowly got on its feet.

 By 1978, the tiny Long Beach facility had become too small.
 BME moved up the San Diego freeway a few miles to larger quarters in Torrance.
 The first half of the 1980s brought more success.
 The company thrived now that it had more room.
 BME Rods continued to take the sport of drag racing by storm.
-In 1981, Bill Miller Engineering fielded the first of several of its own Top Fuel Dragsters, a 240-inch, Don Long chassis with a blown-fuel, Fontana/Chevrolet for power.
-Mike Woodard, Bill Miller’s racing associate from his prior drag race effort, a Top Gas Dragster, was the driver of the new, BME race car.

 BME Pistons

-In 1982, in a major expansion of its racing engine parts business, Bill Miller Engineering purchased the old Forged True Piston company.
-Forged True was started by hot rodding pioneer, Art Sparks, at the end of World War II.
+n 1982, in a major expansion of its racing engine parts business, Bill Miller Engineering purchased the old ForgedTrue Piston company.
+ForgedTrue was started by hot rodding pioneer, Art Sparks, at the end of World War II.
 Sparks was the inventor of the manufacturing process used to make a forged aluminum piston.
-When war production ceased in 1945, all of a sudden, Sparks’ friend, aircraft manufacturer Donald Douglas, had a lot of unused forging presses in his aircraft plant at Santa Monica, California.
-Art Sparks made a deal with Douglas to use those presses to make forged pistons for the Offenhauser, four-cylinder, Indianapolis race engine.
-Forged True went on to become a major brand in the premium racing piston field during the late-40s, 50s and 60s.
-Not only did Sparks have his own successful business, but TRW paid him a lucrative royalty to use his forging process in its volume-market, forged pistons which were sold as both O.E. and aftermarket.
-Art Sparks retired a very wealthy man.
+When war production ceased in 1945, all of a sudden, Sparks' friend, aircraft manufacturer Donald Douglas, had a lot of unused forging presses in his aircraft plant at Santa Monica, California.
+Art Sparks made a deal with Douglas to use those presses to make forged pistons for the Offenhauser, four-cylinder, race engine.

-During the 1970s, Forged True Pistons changed hands several times.
+During the 1970s, ForgedTrue Pistons changed hands several times.
 Successive corporate owners, more interested in quick profits than good products and service, ran the once famous and respected name into the ground.

 In 1981, Bill Miller Engineering begin to campaign Top Fuel dragsters.